kl4us/django-bootstrap-registration/README.md

 	- account activation
 	- ecc ...

-Unlike pinax this project is based on django 1.5.1
+Unlike pinax and other projects this project is based on django 1.5.1, django-registration (not django-user-accounts) and django-debug-toolbar.

 Example usage
 =============